writethedocs/www/docs/conf/atlantic/2024/writing-day.rst

 We strongly recommend that you `submit your Writing Day project in advance <https://forms.gle/uTkWHV3fesyNQEyk9>`__! **Projects submitted by *September 6, 2024* are promoted in our pre-conference Writing Day blog post and email.**

 As usual, virtual walk-on projects are always welcome.
-All attendees always have the option to bring a project, sign up on site, and announce it during Writing Day.
+All attendees always have the option to bring a project, sign up onsite, and announce it during Writing Day.

 If you need additional information to advocate for Writing Day in your community or organization, see the `Convince Your Community <https://www.writethedocs.org/conf/atlantic/{{year}}/convince-day-manager/#convince-your-community>`_ resource.